-You are here: American University School of International Service Diversity & Inclusion Undergraduate Student Experience
+You are here: American University School of International Service Inclusive Excellence Undergraduate Student Experience

-Whether students have academic, professional, or personal interests in deepening their understanding of diversity, equity and inclusion during their undergraduate education, SIS offers a range of opportunities.
+Whether students have academic, professional, or personal interests in deepening their understanding of how to effectively engage across differences in ways that strengthen community and justice during their undergraduate education, SIS offers a range of opportunities.
 Meaningful engagement with difference comes in the classroom and beyond in the form of living communities, student clubs, and workshops.
-While thematic areas like “Global Inequality and Development” offer a path toward deeper knowledge of equity, the ethos of service and social justice at SIS offer experiential opportunities to contribute to more equitable systems.
+While thematic areas like “Global Inequality and Development” offer a path toward deeper knowledge of access and opportunity, the ethos of service and justice at SIS offer experiential opportunities to contribute to systems that promote equality for all.

-Students will find a range of ways to build skills of intercultural communication, antiracism, and leadership to create more inclusive communities both in and out of the classroom.
+Students will find a range of ways to build skills of intercultural communication and leadership to create more inclusive communities both in and out of the classroom.
 With future sights on careers in international affairs, these skillsets will be invaluable for the next steps in their journeys.

 35 percent